Sliick / Articles / Product

 recordIdyesMust match the bundle’s base object

-Outputs: jobId, contentDocumentId (the combined PDF), success, errorMessage.
+Outputs: jobId, contentDocumentId (the combined file), success, errorMessage.

 Three common automation shapes this unlocks